olemb/dbfread/docs/index.rst

 ====================================

 DBF is a file format used by databases such dBase, Visual FoxPro, and FoxBase+.
-This library is designed to make it easy to get data out of these files.
-Its intended use is for batch jobs and one-off scripts, typically for moving data over to another format or for inspecting or debugging data files.
+This library reads these files and returns the data as native Python data types for further processing.
+It is primarily intended for batch jobs and one-off scripts.

 If you need to write DBF files check out `dbfpy
 <https://pypi.python.org/pypi/dbfpy/>`_